 Supplement to Information on the New Student Academics Webpages

-The Math/Stat First-Year Advisor is Cheryl Grood.
+The Math/Stat Placement Advisor is Professor Cheryl Grood.
 Any questions you have should be directed towards her.
-She can be reached by email (firstname.lastname@example.org and phone 690-6860).
-Or, look for her during Orientation in Science Center 147.
-In fact, any member of the Department will be happy to talk to you at Orientation.
+She can be reached over the summer by email (email@example.com) or phone (610-690-6860).
+Or, look for her during Orientation Week in Science Center 147.

 Current semester information on courses can be found on the Registrar's Math & Stat catalog pages.
 To search available courses visit the online Course Schedule.
 Any further changes since the online catalog was last updated, including new course offerings, can be found at the Registrar's Course Announcements page.

 Our policies are thoroughly detailed on the Dean's Office Math/Stat placement page for new students.
 Here we answer two additional common questions.

 Try it.
 If it turns out to be either too hard or too easy, you can switch.
 Swarthmore students have two weeks in which they can add and drop courses without penalty, after consulting their advisors.

 - Why don't we give credit for your work before Swarthmore (except in the case of AP/IB exams)?